 - Trying your headphones on another device will ensure that your headphones are working fine.

-If you find out that both your audio port and headphones are okay, then proceed with the solutions given below to fix your computer not detecting headphones.
+If you find out that both your audio port and headphones are okay, proceed with the solutions below to fix your computer not detecting headphones.

 - FIX: Bluetooth Headphones Won’t Connect To PC

-Set your Headphones as default Audio Output device
+Set your Headphones as the default Audio Output device

-It may happen that your default audio output device is set to some other device which is why Windows won’t recognize headphones on your PC.
+Your default audio output device may be set to another device so that Windows won’t recognize headphones on your PC.
 Here’s how to change this: